terminail/chromai-extension/README.md

 2. The popup will display all recorded API calls with questions and answers
 3. Use the controls to toggle monitoring or clear records

-Data is stored in Chrome's local storage with the key `apiMonitorData`.
+Data is stored in memory within the service worker and is accessible to the popup UI.

 ## External API Access